black-sliver/PopTracker/doc/PACKS.md

 * `"layout"`: pastes a different named object here (`"key": "name_of_layout"`)
 * `"recentpins"`: pinned items, uses `{"style":"{wrapped,?}","compact":bool}`
 * `"text"`: has property `"text": "string"` to display a string
+* `"canvas"`: has width, height and content - children have width, height, canvas_top and canvas_left; since 0.21.1

 **Margin:**